 If you are diabetic, or even pre-diabetic, your doctor may prescribe you medications like:

 Coverage for Diabetes Medications

 Original Medicare (Part A and B) does not cover prescription drugs.
 If you are diabetic, you could end up having a high out-of-pocket cost for your medications.
 A Part D plan is a great alternative to help you save money and get the coverage for medications you need.
 You can enroll in a Part D plan on top of your Original Medicare or purchase a Medicare Advantage plan.
-Medicare Advantage offers prescription drug coverage and other great benefits like hearing, vision, or dental coverage and even things like meal delivery and transportation to doctor appointments or the pharmacy.
+Medicare Advantage plans can offer benefits like prescription drug coverage, hearing, vision, or dental coverage and even things like meal delivery and transportation to doctor appointments or the pharmacy.

 Does Medicare cover insulin?

 Original Medicare will only cover insulin that is needed for an external insulin pump and may be covered as Durable Medical Equipment.
 Original Medicare does not cover other forms of insulin including pens, syringes, or needles.
 If you need other forms of insulin, a Part D plan can help!

 Medicare Part B covers diabetes self-management training (DSMT) for those who were recently diagnosed.
 Part B will also cover blood sugar monitors, blood test strips, lancets devices, lancets, therapeutic shoes or inserts, and external insulin pumps.
 However, there may be limits on how much or how often you can get these supplies.

 How do I get diabetic supplies through Medicare?